zubu007/auto-subtitle-generator/README.md

 - [ ] Add command line inputs using python argument parser
 - [ ] Create variables for text size and font.
 - [ ] Control number of words shown together with a variable
+- [ ] Add support for multiple languages
+- [ ] Create a GUI for the program
+- [ ] Design UI for the program
+- [ ] Add support for multiple video formats
+- [ ] Add support for multiple video resolutions
+- [ ] Add comments to the code